I am making a training program with the existing templates

 rest period, but you could certainly make an argument for performing

-them consecutive without an unrelated muscle group in between,
+them consecutively without an unrelated muscle group in between,

 as is traditionally done.
-The choice is certainly yours but I
+The choice is certainly yours, but

-would encourage you to try it both ways for at least a few weeks
+I would encourage you to try it both ways for at least a few

 muscle groups are exercises less frequently than 2